ileathan/ProjectDonation/README.md

 <h1>ProjectDonation</h1>
 ===============

-A project to donate 1 satoshi worth of any participating coin in exchange for a succesful donation
+A project to donate 1 satoshi worth of any participating coin in exchange for a succesful donation.

 <hr width=50%>